 Assignment: At the beginning of the internship, the intern will analyze his/her own perceived strengths, weaknesses, and areas lacking experience, and will develop a plan [an Action Learning Plan] to reconcile the lack of experience, especially during the internship experience.
 This analysis will be the basis of conversation between the intern and the site supervisor, as well as an evaluative activity for the college supervisor.
 The Self Analysis Activity and Action Learning Plan should be included in the Internship Portfolio.
-The intern should review the SUNY Cortland Educational Leadership Program Standards the Educational Leadership Coordinating Council (ELCC) School Building Leader (SBL) Standards, the Educational Leadership Policy Standards: Interstate School Leaders Licensure Consortium to determine those areas where they feel less strong.
+The intern should review the SUNY Cortland Educational Leadership Program Standards the Educational Leadership Coordinating Council (ELCC) School Building Leader (SBL) Standards, the Educational Leadership Coordinating Council (ELCC) School District Leader (SDL) Standards, and the Educational Leadership Policy Standards: Interstate School Leaders Licensure Consortium to determine those areas where they feel less strong.
 See earlier in this guide for the full text of each set of standards.

 If the intern enrolls in EDL 698, s/he will revisit this activity with the college supervisor.
-A second Action Learning Plan should be developed and analyzed, reflecting the new areas of advanced internship experiences particularly in School Businessleadership.
+A second Action Learning Plan should be developed and analyzed, reflecting the new areas of advanced internship experiences particularly in School Business leadership.